On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Introduction

-Our work brings new insights for understanding the performance of policy learning methods for solving deterministic and stochastic partially observed control problems.
+Throughout the paper, we provide a few numerical examples to illustrate our theoretical analysis.
+These findings bring new insights into the performance of policy gradient methods for solving deterministic and stochastic optimal control problems with partially observed states.
 The remainder of this paper is organized as follows.
-Section \ref{sec:preliminary} presents the problem statement of the \texttt{dLQR} problem, and Section \ref{sec.formulation} derives the explicit form of the \texttt{dLQR} cost.
+Section \ref{sec:preliminary} presents the problem statement of \texttt{dLQR}, and Section \ref{sec.formulation} derives an analytical form of the \texttt{dLQR} cost as a function of dynamic controller parameters.
 Section \ref{sec.similarity_transformation} analyzes the impact of similarity transformations on the \texttt{dLQR} cost.
-Section \ref{sec.mainresults} derives the formula of the gradient and characterizes the structure of the observable stationary controller.
+We derive the formula of the gradient and characterize the structure of the observable stationary controller in Section \ref{sec.mainresults}.
 Section \ref{sec:lqr_lqg} analyzes the relationship between \texttt{dLQR} and LQG.
 We present numerical experiments in Section \ref{sec:numerical_experi} and provide conclusions in Section \ref{sec:conclusion}.
+Some technical proofs are provided in the appendix.